 A systematic and comprehensive literature search was performed on Pubmed and EMBASE databases, from inception to 8th December 2020.
 The search strategy included a combination of key relevant terms related to the research question, including ‘ABC Pathway’ and ‘Atrial Fibrillation Better Care’.
 The full search strategy is reported in Supplementary Materials (Table S1).

-All details regarding studies selection, inclusion and exclusion criteria, data extraction, quality assessment and outcomes have been reported in Supplementary Methods.
+All details regarding studies selection, inclusion and exclusion criteria, data extraction, quality assessment and outcomes have been reported in the Supplementary Methods.

 Statistical Analysis